CK-Build/CKli/docs/HowTo/EditAWorld.md

 - **Ordering Matter**: Services have dependencies, dependencies must be declared before, like a lot of declarative languages.

 - **Scopes**: Some Services provides a scope, and services declared in it are not accessible from outside.

+## Elements documentation:

+Technical documentation is currently not automatically generated.
+You need to heads to the class declaration to know the arguments and dependencies of your element.
+You can easily spot the elements' classes, they all begin by a `X`.

 ## When your config is right